swift-server/sswg/process/incubation.md

 * Concurrency / IO
   * Packages should be non-blocking (w/ async API) unless not possible (blocking C libs, etc)
   * There should be as little (preferably no) wrapping of NIO as possible.
 Exposing NIO types directly will go a long way for making packages compatible.
-  * Blocking code should be wrapped in NonBlockingIOPool (like Vapor's SQLite package)
+  * Blocking code should be wrapped in [NIOThreadPool](https://apple.github.io/swift-nio/docs/current/NIO/Classes/NIOThreadPool.html) (like Vapor's SQLite package)
 * Uses force unwraps and force tries only as preconditions, ie. conditions that the programmer regards as impossible or programmer error.
 All force tries/unwraps should come with a comment stating the reasons
 * Does not use `*Unsafe*` unless interfacing with C
   * Exceptions to uses of `*Unsafe*` constructs are acceptable when appropriately documented why they are absolutely necessary.